SAP-samples/teched2024-AD181/exercises/ex4.2/README.md

 <img src="images/image17.jpg" />

-- Search for your intitials
+- Search for your user number

 - Enable each of your apps